Boston Harbor Lighthouse

 Keeper Thomas Bates Rescue of the Fanny Pike

-Keeper Thomas Bates was promoted to Keeper of Boston Light after rescuing the keeper of Minot's Ledge Lighthouse, and other rescues.
-On a severe winter storm in January 31, 1882, he saw the coal schooner Fanny Pike get caught in a storm and was driven on Shag Rocks.
+Keeper Thomas Bates was promoted to Keeper of Boston Lighthouse after rescuing the keeper of Minot's Ledge Lighthouse, among other rescues.
+On a severe winter storm in January 31, 1882, he saw the coal schooner Fanny Pike driven onto Shag Rocks.
 The ship broke in two, with half her hull quickly sinking, but the crew were able to stay on the wreck.
-Keeper Bates along with the help of his assistants, Charles Pochaska and George G. Bailey, along with a young fisherman who lived on the island, was able to row out and safely rescue all survivors without any tragedy.
+Keeper Bates along with the help of his assistants, Charles Pochaska and George G. Bailey, and with the additional aid of a young fisherman who lived on the island, was able to row out and safely rescue all survivors without any tragedy.

 Rescue of the Calvin F. Baker By Hull Lifesavers

-During one of the worst storms of the century of hurricane force winds and blinding snow on November 26-28, 1898, known as the "Portland Gale" for the lives lost of the steamer that sank during the storm.
-The schooner Calvin F. Baker was sailing from Baltimore to Boston with a load of coal and was blown onto the northern end of Little Brewster Island at 3:00 a.m. on November 27th.
+The schooner Calvin F. Baker was sailing from Baltimore to Boston with a load of coal during one of the worst storms of the century with hurricane force winds and blinding snow that lasted from November 26-28, in 1898.
+The ship was blown onto the northern end of Little Brewster Island at around 3:00 a.m. on November 27th.
 It grounded about 75 yards from the rocky shore, near Boston Harbor Lighthouse.
 The storm was relentless and the crewmembers could only hold on to the rigging and wait for a break in the storm to be rescued.

-Keeper Pingree was unable to leave his station with the intensity of the storm and its fierce winds engulfing the area, and he had no adequate equipment or lifeboat strong enough to enter the churning waters.
-He was able to put out a distress signal to the Hull lifesavers of Point Allerton, but they too were unable to risk going out in open waters until the storm finally calmed somewhat on the following morning of November 28th.
+Keeper Pingree was unable to leave his station due to the intensity of the storm engulfing the area, and he had no adequate equipment or lifeboat strong enough to enter the churning waters.
+He was able to put out a distress signal to the Hull lifesavers of Point Allerton, but they too were unable to risk going out in the open waters until the storm finally calmed somewhat on the following morning of November 28th.

 Keeper Jennings Rescues Survivors of the Wreck of the U.S.S.
 Alacrity